kelsey-ek/of7azure/GUIDE/Failover.md

     <img src="./reference_images/NFS_server02.PNG" title="NFS_server02">

-    - Create a folder you want to share, and type it as a custom path(local path in NFS server)
+    - Create a folder you want to share, and type it as a custom path(local path in NFS Server)

     <img src="./reference_images/NFS_server03.PNG" title="NFS_server03">